Geometric transitions and SYZ mirror symmetry: Global geometric transitions: some speculations

 \section{Global geometric transitions: some speculations}

-We are now in position to turn to global case.
-Let $\widehat{X}$ and $\widetilde{X}$ be smooth Calabi--Yau threefolds.
+We are now in position to turn to the global case.
+Let $\widehat{X}$ and $\widetilde{X}$ be compact Calabi--Yau threefolds.
 We call a geometric transition $\widehat{X} \dashrightarrow X \rightsquigarrow \widetilde{X}$ a generalized conifold transition if $X$ has only generalized conifolds and orbifolded conifolds.
 The birational contraction appearing in the geometric transition of compact Calabi--Yau threefolds can be factorized into a sequence of primitive contractions of type I, type II and type III \cite{Ros}.
 In general, type I and type III appear in the geometric transition of $G_{k,l}$ and all types appear in the geometric transition of $O_{k,l}$.

 Motivated by the local case, we are tempted to propose that {\it generalized conifold transitions are reversed under mirror symmetry}.
-However, this naive conjecture does not hold because some conifold transitions are mirror to hyperconifold transitions, which are not generalized conifold transitions \cite{Dav}.
-Geometric transitions among Calabi--Yau threefolds may behave in a more exotic manner under mirror symmetry.
+However, this naive conjecture does not hold because some global conifold transitions are mirror to hyperconifold transitions, which are not generalized conifold transitions \cite{Dav}.
+We expect that a generalized conifold transition is mirror to a reversed generalized conifold transition if the Calabi--Yau threefold has a Lagrangian torus fibration and the transition is locally modeled by those given in Section \ref{SYZ}.

+\begin{Ex}[Schoen's CY threefold and its mirror \cite{Sch, Lau2}] Using the methods of Castano-Bernard and Matessi \cite{CM1,CM} in the Gross--Siebert program, generalized conifold transitions and their mirrors are studied for the Schoen's Calabi--Yau threefold in \cite{Lau2}.
+The threefold is a resolution of the fiber product of two rational elliptic surfaces over the base $\bP^1$ \cite{Sch}.
+It gives a global manifestation that orbifolded conifolds and generalized conifolds are mirror to each other.

+For each pair of reflexive polygons $(P_1,P_2)$ (\emph{where $P_1$ and $P_2$ are not necessarily dual to each other}), we have an orbifolded conifold degeneration $O^{(P_1,P_2)}$ of a Schoen's Calabi--Yau threefold, and a generalized conifold degeneration $G^{(P_1,P_2)}$ of its mirror (in the sense of Legendre transform in Gross--Siebert program \cite{GS}).
+A resolution of $O^{(P_1,P_2)}$ is mirror to a smoothing of $G^{(\check{P}_1,\check{P}_2)}$, and vice versa. $\check{P}$ denotes the dual polygon of $P$ (see Figure \ref{fig:SchoenCY} for an example).
+We refer the reader to the paper \cite{Lau2} for more details.